ExpertSupport/doc-workflow/README.md

 # GitHub playground

-The playground is a place for new contributors to the Angular docs who may not have experience with git/GitHub, and who need instructions on how to download and run angular.io.
+The playground is a place for new contributors to the Angular docs who may not have experience with git/GitHub, and who need instructions on how to download and run angular.io, can practice the basics of the workflow.

 If you're unsure about how to complete the below steps, see [Learning Tasks](learning-tasks.md).